dials/dials/CONTRIBUTING.md

 ## Pull Requests

 - Include a newsfragment before merging.
-This is a file with a description of your change, to go in the release notes - often less technical than a commit message.
-This is a file numbered to match the issue or pull request in the `newsfragments` folder - our current list of categories and what to call this can be found [here][news-README].
-These are processed on release by the release manager with a tool named [towncrier].
-This can be added after you've created the pull request, if you don't have an issue number.
+This is a file in the `newsfragments` folder with a description of your change.
+Try to make it a one-sentence summary aimed at a DIALS user, not a developer.
+The file is numbered to match the issue or pull request and has [one of the allowed extensions from the list][news-README].
+  If you don't have an issue number you can also add that file after you've created your pull request.
+Newsfragments are processed on release by a tool named [towncrier] and make up our release notes.
 - We aim to squash-merge most pull requests.
 However, if you are working on a longer-term feature branch, or making a lot of changes that might be a candidate for a non-squash merge - please try to keep commits a relatively